Valuing Your Pest Control Business

-Pest control companies have been an attractive business model for several years due in part to high profits and growth predictions.
+Pest control companies have been an attractive business model for several years.
+This is due in part to high profits and growth predictions.
 It is no surprise that there are more individuals looking to buy into pest control businesses than to start their own.
-My brother-in-law fits into this category.
+For instance, my brother-in-law fits into this category.
 He has been researching pest control companies for the past six months.

-The number one reason why individuals are looking to purchase rather than start a pest control company is due to licensing requirements.
-Licensing requirements in many states have created a seller’s market.
+Firstly, the number one reason why individuals are looking to purchase rather than start a pest control company is due to licensing requirements.
+In many states, licensing requirements have created a seller’s market.
 As such, now is the time to look into exiting.

+Now, let’s go over some numbers.
 Within the United States, revenue is around $14.2 billion with profit floating around $1.5 billion.
 There are currently 24,966 pest control companies operating in the United States.
-Profit margins range from 7.0% to 20.0% depending on how successful the business is.
+In addition, profit margins range from 7.0% to 20.0% depending on how successful the business is.
 Success is a result of several factors, especially when there are roughly 25,000 companies competing in this space.
 Competition has been one of the primary drivers for the slowdown in projected annualized growth from 2018 to 2023 of 1.7%.
 Over the five years to 2018, revenue increased at an annualized rate of 2.8%.
-Want a copy of this industry report, send me an email.

 - 80.0 – 90.0% of annual sales, includes inventory